Codecademy/docs/content/java/concepts/strings/strings.md

 ---
 Title: 'Strings'
-Description: 'A String in Java is an object that holds a sequence of characters contained within a pair of double quotes (").
-It is not a primitive datatype.
-Java strings provide a way to store something like a word, sentence, or whole paragraph.
-They can be any length and can contain letters, numbers, symbols, and spaces. java // Creating a String variable String name = "Codecademy"; // Creating another String variable String address = "575 Broadway #5, New York, NY 10012"'
+Description: 'A string in Java is an object that holds a sequence of characters contained within a pair of double quotes (").'
 Subjects:
   - 'Computer Science'
 Tags: